rafalkaron/rafalkaron.github.io/content/resume.md

 * GitHub Workflows
 {.items}

-[^2]: My JavaScript knowledge is limited.
-I can implement basic functionalities to websites and create simple web apps.
+[^2]: I use JavaScript to implement basic functionalities into websites and create simple web apps.
+I have been developing React frontends with the assistance of GitHub Copilot.
 [^3]: My XSL knowledge is limited.
 However, I can apply simple [DITA-OT](https://www.dita-ot.org/) customizations.
-[^4]: My C# knowledge is very limited and restricted to making simple edits in application logic.
+[^4]: My proficiency in C# is limited to basic edits in application logic.

 ### Agile methodologies